Transport to Flinders Island

 That being said, it is possible to visit the island without self-driving.
 For the more adventurous, you can bring your bike and cycle through the island’s rolling countryside or head out to explore its spectacular landscapes on foot.
 If you do plan to walk, keep in mind that the island is around 70 kilometres in length and 40 kilometres wide, so allow plenty of time!

-One of the best ways to discover Flinders Island is with a local and there are several tour operators that offer just that.
+One of the best ways to discover Flinders Island is with a local, and there are several tour operators that offer just that.
 Flinders Island Experience arranges multi-day tours that take in the island’s main sights and lesser-known gems, with a whole lot of insider information thrown in.

 Mountain Biking Flinders Island offers tours on two wheels from the town of Whitemark and will get you off the beaten track to explore rugged coastlines and mountainous terrain.
 Roaring 40s Kayaking also hosts tours for the adventurous at heart, with multi-day expeditions that will see you paddling to offshore islands and through secluded coves framed by granite boulders.